You learn to write better by reading. You learn to read better by writing. Reading and Writing work together to improve your ability to think.

 - Know what genres they are writing, what the purpose is and who the audience is

-Talk for writing allows developing writers at Handale Primary to explore the creative and thinking processes in writing through talk.
+Talk for writing forms part of our writing curriculum and allows developing writers at Handale Primary to explore the creative and thinking processes in writing through talk.
 The talk allows the children to begin to think and talk like a writer.
 The talk for writing (story telling approach) can include:

 · Learning and repeating oral stories